Goals

 $ xfel hexdump 0x40000000 200

-to write the blink-actled.bin
+to copy the blink-actled.bin

 $ xfel write 0x40000000 blink-actled.bin